spiral/docs/http/routing.md

 }
 ```

-This route will trigger Unauthorized exception on `/forbidden`.
+This route will trigger an Unauthorized exception on `/forbidden`.

 > You can add as many middlewares as you want.

 ## Multiple Routes
-Router will match all routes in the order they were registered.
-Make sure to avoid situations where previous route
+The router will match all routes in the order they were registered.
+Make sure to avoid situations where the previous route
 matches the conditions of the following routes.

 ```php